qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 in |qg| are actually implemented as plugins.

-You can manage your plugins in the plugin dialog which can be opened with :guilabel:`Plugins > Manage and install pluginsi ...`.
+You can manage your plugins in the plugin dialog which can be opened with :guilabel:`Plugins > Manage and install plugins ...`.

-When a plugin needs to be updated, and if plugins settings have been set up accordingly, QGIS main interface could display a blue link in the status bar to tell you that there are some plugins updating waiting to be applied.
+When a plugin needs to be updated, and if plugins settings have been set up accordingly, QGIS main interface could display a blue link in the status bar to tell you that there are some updates for plugins waiting to be applied.

 .. :index::
     single:plugins;managing